biodiverse/ubms/cran-comments.md

+## Responses to Previous CRAN Comments

+* Fixed mis-spelled word (specified) in DESCRIPTION
+* Added references to the DESCRIPTION
+* Added \value section to all exported methods (this required splitting up the .Rd files, so the original problematic .Rd files no longer exist)
+* Changed all \dontrun{} to \donttest{} as the examples all take more than 5 sec to run depending on computing power

 ## Test environments

 * Local: Ubuntu 18.04 (R-release and R-devel), Windows (R-release)
 * Github actions CI: Ubuntu 20.04 R-release, Ubuntu 20.04 R-devel, Windows R-release, MacOS R-release
-* Win-builder (R-devel)

 ## R CMD check results (R-devel on Ubuntu 18.04)